ifobos/JRTPageViewC/README.md

-# JRTLeftSliderController
+# JRTPageViewC

 Installation
 -------------

 ####Cocoapod Method:-
-**JRTViperPattern** is available through CocoaPods, to install it simply add the following line to your Podfile:
+**JRTPageViewC** is available through CocoaPods, to install it simply add the following line to your Podfile:

->pod 'JRTLeftSliderController'
+>pod 'JRTPageViewC'

 ####Source Code Method:-
-Just drag and drop **JRTLeftSliderController** directory from demo project to your project.
+Just drag and drop **JRTPageViewC** directory from demo project to your project.
 That's it.